KenDooley/Tast.io/README.md

 <br><br>
 4. Word2Vec - Trained a Word2Vec model using all sentences which occured throughout the entire restaurant document corpus.
 Word2Vec yielded a dense 300-dimensional vector for each word in the vocabulary.
 These word vectors can be thought of as encoding the semantic 'meaning' of each word.
 <br><br>
 5. Doc2Vec - Calculated restaurant vectors as the weighted average of the word vectors for all vocabulary words appearing in a given document.
-Individual word vector weightings were based on the scaled TFIDF weights for each word in a document.
+The individual word vector weightings were based on the scaled TFIDF weights for each word in a document.

 ### Similarity Modeling Details and Parameters